kotlin-hands-on/hands-on/Introduction to Coroutines/08_Channels.md

 ![](./assets/8-channels/UnlimitedChannel.png)

-Unlimited channel is the most closest analogue to queue: producers can send elements to this channel, and it will grow infinitely.
+Unlimited channel is the most closest analog to queue: producers can send elements to this channel, and it will grow infinitely.
 The `send` call will never be suspended.
 If there's no more memory, you'll get `OutOfMemoryException`.